AgriculturalModelExchangeInitiative/Crop2mlWorkshop/doc/user/createpackage.rst

 This video will guide you to create a Crop2ML package from few information.

-Consider that we would like to create a package of the **Energy balance model component**.
+Consider that we would like to create a package of the **Energy balance model component** described in https://www1.clermont.inra.fr/siriusquality/?page_id=547.
 We do that by providing the below information into the qgrid widget and click Apply

 .. csv-table:: Information required to create an empty Energy Balance package through CropMStudio
    :widths: 20, 60